samlaipolyu/GesSo/README.md

 - A Leap Motion Controller [[Where to buy]](https://www.ultraleap.com/product/leap-motion-controller/)
 - [Leap Motion SDK](https://developer.leapmotion.com/sdk-leap-motion-controller/)
 - MATLAB, proabably 2015 or above.
 I am using the 2020.
+- In MATLAB:
+  - Include the GesSo and its subfiles in the path
+  - Use Visual Studio as C++ compiler for MEX files in MATLAB.
+In command windows, type `mex -setup cpp` and select `Microsoft Visual C++ 2019` as the complier.

 ### How